Is your Garmin GPS not charging properly , dead , or keeps rebooting ? We can help !

 If you are like the vast majority of people who are money conscious and would like to save some of your hard earned cash, we urge you to consider this repair option.
-We guarantee you will not experience this USB problem again after we do the repair.
+Once fixed, your unit will work like new again !

 Always send the car charger: We must rule out your charging cable as being part of the problem.
 If your GPS uses a car charging cable, please send it along with the GPS so we can test it for free with our specialized test equipment.
 The test will tell us the condition of the tiny wires inside the cable.
 A damaged charging cable will cause power/charging/reboot problems.
 Some models use a cradle/cable combination.
 If your unit uses this type of charging system, please send BOTH cable and the cradle that attaches to the back of the unit.